ambersariya/python-crash-course/README.md

 - [ ] Convert Kata to API
   - [ ] Using a webframework e.g. FastAPI
   - [ ] Running API in docker

+### Setup

+Please make sure the following things are in place:

+- Python installed 3.8+
+- Fork/Download this repository